cscw2015/maverick/Final Report/final_report.md

 As previously mentioned, these interviews were semi-structured in nature to allow for topics to be expanded as they were discussed.
 To design our interviews, we used Löfgren's video on qualitative analysis of interview data [18] so that we knew how to phrase questions in order to obtain the information we desired.
 Our interviews were focused on three main topics:

-1. Technology used in creating bills
+1. Technology used in creating bylaws
 2. Technology used in day-to-day communications
 3. Personal comfort levels with technology